 Picking Up Your Tickets

-Starting September 8th, 2015, you will be able to go to the Festival Box office to pick up your tickets (either from your Package or ones you purchased over the phone/online during Single Ticket Day.
+Starting September 6th, 2015, you will be able to go to the Festival Box office to pick up your tickets (either from your Package or ones you purchased over the phone/online during Single Ticket Day), if you selected the Will Call method of delivery.
 It would be wise to wait a day or two for the initial crowd to die down to pick up your Tickets.
 The line to pickup tickets is always long in the evening as everyone gets off work so if you’re able, it might be easier to go on an off-hour during the day.

-Pro-Tip: If you are unable to make it to the Festival Box Office in advance before the start of the festival , or just don’t want to wait in that line, and do not need to exchange/change your tickets at all – you can pick up all your tickets on the day of your first screening, at your first venue’s box office.
+Pro-Tip: If you purchased single tickets and are unable to make it to the Festival Box Office in advance before the start of the festival – you can pick up all your tickets on the day of your first screening, at your first venue’s box office.
 These box offices open one hour before the first screening of the day, which is usually 7am – 8am but sometimes a little later.
 However, you will not be able to do any exchanges at the venue box-offices!
 They will print out all of your tickets for you.
 This is a great time-saver!

-Bring all of the following, regardless of where you are picking up your tickets: your Pickup Voucher (if you purchased a package), a printout of your purchase order or ticket selections, photo ID, and the credit card you used to purchase the package.
+Bring all of the following, regardless of where you are picking up your tickets: a copy of the confirmation number you received at the end of your package fulfillment (if you purchased a package) or single ticket purchases, a printout of your confirmation email for your purchase order or ticket selections, photo ID, and the credit card you used to purchase the package.

-If the film you want to see is still listed as Off Sale, there is one more option to try called The Rush Line.
+If the film you want to see is still listed as Off Sale on the morning of the screening, there is one more option to try called The Rush Line.